lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    There are several differences with the previous input files used in this tutorial.
-All these differences are here because this simulation will combine water and silica.
+    There are several differences with the previous input files used in this tutorial because, from now on, the system will combine water and silica.

-    First, we have to combine two force fields, vashishta for SiO, and lj/cut/tip4p/long for TIP4P water model.
-Combining force fields in LAMMPS can be done using the hybrid/overlay pair style.
+    We have to combine two force fields, Vashishta for SiO, and lj/cut/tip4p/long for TIP4P water model, which can be done using the hybrid/overlay pair style.

     We also need a kspace solver to solve the long range Coulomb interactions associated with tip4p/long.
     Finally, we need to define the style for the bond and angle of the water molecules.

     Before going
-    further, we need to make a few change to our data file.
+    further, we also need to make a few change to our data file.
-    Currently, dilatedSiO.data only includes two atom types, but we need four.
+    Currently, *dilatedSiO.data* only includes two atom types, but we need four.
 Copy the previously generated dilatedSiO.data file within the present folder.
 It starts with: